MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/_build/html/_sources/user_guide/pre_processing.rst.txt

 Evaluate output
 ======================

+In your `save_path`, you will see a newly created `figures` folder.

+In this folder is a close-up of the brightest image in every plane for a random frame.
+Each image shoes the neuron before and after scan-correction.
+This lets you compare planes, validate the correct scan-phase offset value (usually 1, 2 or 3 pixels).

+Lets see the first z-plane:

+.. thumbnail:: ../_static/_images/offset/plane_1.png
+   :width: 1440

+Lets see the tenth z-plane:

+.. thumbnail:: ../_static/_images/offset/plane_10.png
+   :width: 1440

+So far so good, but as we approach the end-plane (by order, not by depth):

+.. thumbnail:: ../_static/_images/offset/plane_30.png
+   :width: 1440

 You should do some checks to make sure data was written properly before continuing.
 There are a few convenience functions to view a movie provided in the pipeline.
 Below is an example: